Earn $1K to test Buc-ee’s snacks — how to apply

 In addition to the chain’s iconic Buc-ee’s Beaver Nuggets, the Bud-ee will need to sample kolaches, tacos, barbecue sandwiches, fudge, banana pudding, biscuits, gravy and more.
 The tester will document their impressions of the snacks via written product reviews and photos, according to FinanceBuzz.

-The gig also comes with $250 to cover cost of snacks, gas and/or Buc-ee’s merchandise.
+The gig also comes with $250 to cover the cost of snacks, gas and/or Buc-ee’s merchandise.

 Here are the requirements to apply: